kiko-serra/CRAI/README.md

 New target dataset: raisin (reduction only from 900 to 150 and only 2 classes)

 ### (update - 07/03/24)
-Changing from MLPClassifier to KNNClassifier for the raisin dataset Change from train_test_split to StratifiedKFold
+Changing from MLPClassifier to KNNClassifier for the raisin dataset.
+Changing this made the accuracy from 0.46 to 0.76 Change from train_test_split to StratifiedKFold